csci104/site/homework/hw3/index.md

 ## Checkpoint

-For checkpoint credit, commit and push your `hw-username` repo with a `{{page.hwpath}}` subfolder that contains your ... files and contains:
+For checkpoint credit, commit and push your `hw-username` repo with a `{{page.hwpath}}` subfolder that contains:

-- Your solution to question 4 (ADTs).
-You may revise your answer in your final submission but need to show your answers and provide appropriate justification.
-- Your solution to question 5 (Class Organization).
-This will ensure you have read and started to consider your class design and approach to the web search programming problem.

-As well as:

-- a working implementation of `md_parser.h/cpp` that can pass the `mdparser-tests` tests in `mdparser-tests.cpp`.
-To attempt to compile and run the `mdparser-tests` tests, type `make parser-tests` at the command line which will both compile AND run the tests (if the compilation succeeded).
-To pass the checkpoint, you'll need to run valgrind on `mdparser-tests` and ensure there are no memory errors.
+  - Your `Makefile` and **all necessary source code files** so that running `make llrec-test` will compile and create a working executable: `llrec-test` that we can test.
+Failure to compile will result in 0 credit for your checkpoint.
+There should also be no memory/Valgrind errors of any kind when we run your test on any valid input file.
+It is fine to push input test files if you like, though we will not grade them.

 ## Submission Files